constantinchik/arch-config/ReadMe.md

 - Copy those files over the ones that are currently located in your .config

+## Additional steps:

+- Install btop++

+- Install plugins

+- To have websites in chrome-based browsers use the catppuccin theme follow [this guide](https://github.com/catppuccin/userstyles)

 # Other links

 - HyprV4 (Or HyprV2): [Follow the instructions](https://github.com/SolDoesTech/HyprV4)